Vedda language: Inanimate nouns

-Vedda inanimate nouns are formed by borrowing Sinhalese adjectives and adding a suffix.
-Kavi is the Sinhalese adjective for the noun Kaviya, whereas the Vedda noun is kavi-tana, where tana is a suffix.
+Vedda inanimate nouns are formed by borrowing Sinhala adjectives and adding a suffix.
+Kavi is the Sinhala adjective for the noun Kaviya, whereas the Vedda noun is kavi-tana, where tana is a suffix.

 Pronouns

 Examples of pronouns are meeatto ('I'), topan ('you'), eyaba ('there'), koyba ('where?').
-Compared to Sinhalese, which requires five forms to address people based on status, Vedda uses one (topan) irrespective of status.
+Compared to Sinhala, which requires five forms to address people based on status, Vedda uses one (topan) irrespective of status.
 These pronouns are also used in both singular and plural denotations.